University of Portland

 Peer institutions matched by type, size, and selectivity.

 University of Portland's peer set includes New Hope Christian College, George Fox University, MCPHS University, Regis University, and Saint Joseph's University (Philadelphia).
 Among Pacific Northwest privates, UP (89) stands out.
 George Fox University operates in the same regional market at lower cost but lower outcomes.
 Regis University (Colorado) is a similar-sized Jesuit institution; UP's stronger completion and earnings give it a higher ROI.
-Among all institutions in this batch of 30, UP's 89 score places it third behind Yale (97) and Baruch (92), making it one of the most compelling private nonprofit value cases in the group.
+Among all institutions in our dataset of 30, UP's 89 score places it third behind Yale (97) and Baruch (92), making it one of the most compelling private nonprofit value cases in the group.

 | School | ROI | Net Price | 10yr Earnings |